Winding path using irregular-shaped stones

 By Chris Cohan

 It’s the journey not the destination that is important.
 A path through your garden can be much more than just transit from one place to the next.
 Planned thoughtfully, it will help enhance the experience of the oasis you created.
-A path also has practical purposes in your garden: keeping people from walking on the soil or lawn and helping with water runoff.
+Also, this South Carolina landscaping company suggests a path for practical purposes in your garden: keeping people from walking on the soil or lawn and helping with water runoff.

 Paths may have different purposes and characteristics, but the steps you take in creating them are much the same.
 Like most things, it is good to start with a plan.
 Consider where paths lead and how they will be used.
 Take time to think about theses seemingly basic questions before you map out your path, because the answers will guide you through the planning process.